lukifer23/svg-X/WINDOWS_BUILD.md

    - Ensure your system has enough memory and disk space
    - Close other applications to free up resources

+4. **"Cannot use 'in' operator to search for 'file'" error**:
+   - This is related to code signing and can be ignored when using the non-signed build options

-## Distributing the Installer
+## Distributing the Application

-After building, share the `.exe` file with users.
-The installer will:
-1. Install SVG Bolt on the user's system
-2. Create desktop and start menu shortcuts
-3. Make the app available on the local network automatically when running
+- Share the portable executable `SVG-X-1.1.0-x64.exe` for the simplest distribution
+- Alternatively, share the ZIP file containing the unpacked application
+- The app works as a standalone application without installation